lindoran/HBKD-81/README.md

 # HBKD-81
 A Open hardware, ZX81 keyboard and case design, based off modern availible parts.

-OK, So this is a rough commit so everybody has a chance to get production going on the keyboard PCB. this project has many parts so I want to make sure that we don't loose time on something by sitting on designs until the next phase is ready.

-additionally, a lot of people have really expressed interest in just getting a keyboard pcb.

 Here is the design info with some Caveats:
  - This is CERN-OHL-P - see the very easy to understand open hardware license
  - I don't make any grantees or warrantees; see the legal disclaimers below